zu-superman/spt-server/FEATURES.md

 		- Shoreline
 		- Streets
 		- Woods
-- Persisted Raid Damage - *extracting with injury will persist injury out of raid*
+- Persisted Raid Damage - *extracting with injuries will persist injury out of raid*
-- Scav Raids - *raid time and items are reduced to simulate entering a raid late*
+- Scav Raids
+	- *Customizable system of adjusting loot and time remaining to simulate joining an in-progress raid*
+	- *'Traitor' scavs that will attack you to take your loot*

 ## Messages